hidelab/CPPCxN/README.md

 Run batch script `improved_PCxN_sharc` by first adjusting:
 1. Batch memory used
 2. Batch number of cores (suggested 14)
-3. batch max time to let running (suggested ?)
+3. Batch max time to let running (suggested ?)
 4. rels (gene sets relationships desired).
 Use: 1,2,3,4,5,6 to request all relationships.
 If you need only some of the relationships use any subset of the following numbers:

 |   Desired Pairs   | No |
 | ------------------|:--:|